Mindful-AI-Assistants/HackaPUCSP-2024/CONTRIBUTING.md

 ## Security / Disclosure

-If you find any bug with Renovate that may be a security problem, then e-mail us at: renovate-disclosure@mend.io.
+If you find any bug with HACKAPUC-SP code that may be a security problem, then contact at: [MindfulAI Copilots & Bots](https://github.com/MindfulAI-Copilots-Bots).
 This way we can evaluate the bug and hopefully fix it before it gets abused.
 Please give us enough time to investigate the bug before you report it anywhere else.